valzargaming/Nyasmin/README.md

 This library is **only** for PHP 7 and use in CLI.
 Only bot accounts are supported by Yasmin.

+# Before you start
+Before you start using this Library, you **need** to know how PHP works, you need to know the language and you need to know how Event Loops and Promises work.
+This is a fundamental requirement before you start.
+Without this knowledge, you will only suffer.

 # Getting Started
 Getting started with Yasmin is pretty straight forward.
 All you need to do is to use [composer](https://packagist.org/packages/charlottedunois/yasmin) to install Yasmin and its dependencies.
 After that, you can include composer's autoloader into your file and start interacting with Discord and Yasmin!